 To edit, you can add or replace these lines in /etc/sysctl.conf file.
 For example:

 If you have low memory, you can try something such as:

-This will increase the cache pressure and that may seem somewhat counterproductive since caching is good for performance.
+This will increase the cache pressure, which may seem somewhat counterproductive since caching is great for performance.
 However, too frequent swapping reduces your server’s overall performance significantly more.
 So not keeping as much cache in memory will help make space and thus reduce swap/swapcache activity.
 Also, with vm.swappiness set to 10 or as low as 1, it will reduce disk swapping.

 On a healthy server with lots of available memory, use the following:

 This will decrease the cache pressure.
 Since caching is good for performance, we want to store cached data in memory longer.
 Since the cache will grow larger, we still want to reduce swapping so that it does not cause increased swap I/O.

 To enable these settings temporarily without rebooting, use the following commands: